More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Findings from Interviews

-\paragraph{\textbf{``Women Are Better Caregivers.''}} We asked our participants why they were the ones heading home, instead of their husbands.
-Consistently, they perceived themselves as more qualified for home caring than their male partners.
-P3 acknowledged that her husband was ambitious in his career, while she was not, so she regarded their arrangement as natural: \begin{quote} ``In my family, it's obvious that I like to take care of children more than my husband.
+\textbf{``Women Are Better Caregivers.''} Interestingly, women were stereotypically perceived as ``better caregivers'' than men by our participants.
+For example, P3 acknowledged that she was not as ambitious as her husband in career development and treated heading home as a natural and reasonable decision.
+She elaborated, \textit{``In my family, it's obvious that I like to take care of children more than my husband.
 He wants to achieve high in his career, but I'm never such an ambitious person.
-So, it's a natural choice for me [to head home].'' \end{quote}
+So, it's a natural choice for me [to head home].''}

-P1 believed she was the better choice to work-from-home and take care of her child than her ``science geek'' husband.
-In China, science geeks, who worked as engineers or scientists, were often described as poor at expressing emotion and caring for others.
-She said, \begin{quote} ``My husband is a science geek.
-I can do short videos and take care of the baby at the same time.
-He doesn't know how to do vlogging, so it's hard for him to work from home and take care of the baby.
-So, I'm a better fit for this role.
-In addition, women are better at housework.
-So, I think we're making the right choice.'' \end{quote}

-Compared to the gender situation in England \cite{heading}, media and policy depictions of women could only be more stereotypical in China.
-Women are repeatedly portrayed as good care givers.
-Though we cannot claim that our participants' self-recognition as good care givers are necessarily influenced by media and policy depictions, their opinions nevertheless have been interesting examples of stereotypical gender roles.

-\paragraph{\textbf{No Regret Quitting Jobs.}} Our participants seemed to have no regret for leaving the traditional workplace.
-For instance, P3 saw no mission and vision in her previous employment, \begin{quote} ``I didn't expect much achievement in my job.
-I'm happy if I see a mission and a vision in my career, whether it be successful or not.'' \end{quote}

-Furthermore, their previous work experience was often relevant to their current mom vlogging career.
-For example.
-P1 was had been an E-commerce streamer in Taobao before she headed home, \begin{quote} ``I've been doing content-related jobs since I graduated...
-In June 2019, I became a Taobao e-commerce streamer, selling children's picture books.
-I'd do all the preparations from 8 or 9 in the morning, and then from 6pm, I officially start the streaming till midnight ...
-I did it for just a month, and I could earn more than 10,000.
-But I gave up because I thought it was not a sustainable way of development.'' \end{quote}

-Similarly, P2 was a teacher on maternity leave.
-Her expression ability was seen as a strength by her husband, a Douyin staff who encouraged her to be a mom vlogger at the beginning.
-She said, \begin{quote} ``Because I'm a teacher, my expression ability is not bad.
-My husband feels that my expression is even better than average streamers on TikTok.
-Expressing myself is not so difficult for me, so he recommends me doing it.'' \end{quote} At the same time, P2 thought as a mom vlogger, she could earn more than as a teacher.
-She explained, \begin{quote} ``I've just been a mom vlogger for a month, but my income has exceeded that of a teacher.
-To be honest, I think I'm underpaid as a teacher.'' \end{quote}